 Women are significantly more likely to be depressed than men.
 They are significantly more likely to be unhappy in their marriages.

 We live in a world where men’s issues often get more attention, or are framed in more serious terms than women’s.
 Just one example of this is that erectile dysfunction studies outnumber PMS research by five to one.
 Largely unrecognised is the genuinely debilitating pain that PMS can create – women cope with unimaginable levels of pain because they have no choice, while society quips about ‘the time of the month’.
-This is deeply symbolic of how we treat the pain of being a woman in this world.
+This is deeply symbolic of how women’s challenges are treated.

-I can’t even imagine what this must be like for a black woman, a woman in serious poverty or a woman from any other oppressed section of society.
+I can’t even imagine what this must be like for black women, women in serious poverty or women from any other oppressed section of society.

 Privilege and Power

-As animals, we are always subconsciously hyper-aware of who will win in a fight with the people around us.
-This impacts how we behave all the time.
+As animals, humans are always subconsciously hyper-aware of who will win in a fight between them and the people around them.
+This impacts how everyone feels and behaves all the time.

 As a woman, you are always in the weaker category.
-You know that you can’t win anything by physical force, so conflict becomes a shadow for you.
-You learn to avoid it, either by being super nice or by being passive aggressive and manipulative.
+You know that you can’t win anything by physical force, so it is incredibly common for conflict to become a shadow.
+Women learn to avoid conflict in order to survive, either by being nice or by being passive aggressive and manipulative.

 It’s a huge blind spot for everyone.
-The double bind of being a woman is that you can spend your entire time accommodating people and that gets taken for granted (so much so that a lot of women don’t even know they’re doing it) or you can stop accommodating people and people will disconnect from you and think you’re being an asshole.
+The double bind of being a woman is that you can spend your entire time accommodating people and that gets taken for granted (so much so that a lot of women don’t even know they’re doing it) or you can stop accommodating people and people will react very strongly.

-Often, neither side can see the depths of how much of this goes on because men can’t even possibly imagine how much energy goes into accommodating and women can’t even possibly imagine what it would be like to not be afraid and accommodating people all the time.
+Often, neither side of men or women can see the depths of how much of this goes on because men can’t even possibly imagine how much energy goes into accommodating and women can’t even possibly imagine what it would be like to not be afraid and accommodating people all the time.

 Take a moment to imagine that all the people in your life are genderless beings and you will probably notice how their behaviour differs.
 Both how they act differently and how the expectations that you have of them are completely different, based on their gender.